OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-15.md

 ## 1 Samuel 15:13

-Samuel came to Saul, and Saul said to him, “Blessed are you of the Lord!
-I have carried out the command of the Lord.”
+When Samuel reached Saul, Saul greeted him, saying, “May you be blessed by the Lord!
+I have fulfilled the Lord's command.”

 ## 1 Samuel 15:14